tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/italy.rst

      Invoices issued within the EU follow a **standard format**, therefore only an integration of the existing invoice is required.

-     Odoo exports a transaction as `TD18` if the following conditions are met:
+     CoquiAPPs exports a transaction as `TD18` if the following conditions are met:

      - Is a vendor bill;
      - At least one tax on the invoice lines targets the tax grids :ref:`VJ <italy/grids>`;